ellailan/pm/prompts.md

 When I go to use it, I'm getting Unhandled Runtime Error TypeError: Cannot read properties of null (reading 'from').

 **Result:**
-- Installed @supabase/supabase-js (was missing, causing null client)
+- Installed `@supabase/supabase-js` (was missing, causing a null client)
-- Fixed supabase client.ts to use proper ESM import instead of fragile require()
+- Fixed `supabase/client.ts` to use a proper ESM import instead of a fragile `require()`
-- Fixed type error: added "Instagram Carousel" to GraphicType union
+- Fixed a type error: added "Instagram Carousel" to the `GraphicType` union
-- Fixed build errors: added Suspense boundary around useSearchParams(), fixed duplicate imports
+- Fixed build errors: added a Suspense boundary around `useSearchParams()` and fixed duplicate imports
 - Build passes successfully

 ## Prompt 21 — Fix Empty Sidebar (Mock Data Fallback)